IAS machine: Description

 It was an asynchronous machine, meaning that there was no central clock regulating the timing of the instructions.
 One instruction started executing when the previous one finished.
-The addition time was 62 microseconds and the multiplication time was 713 microseconds.
+Addition took 40 microseconds, multiplication took 670 microseconds, and division took 1,070 microseconds.
+Storing the result took an additional 30 microseconds.

 Although some claim the IAS machine was the first design to mix programs and data in a single memory, that had been implemented four years earlier by the 1948 Manchester Baby.
 The Soviet MESM also became operational prior to the IAS machine.

 Von Neumann showed how the combination of instructions and data in one memory could be used to implement loops, by modifying branch instructions when a loop was completed, for example.
 The requirement that instructions, data and input/output be accessed via the same bus later came to be known as the Von Neumann bottleneck.

 IAS machine derivatives

 Plans for the IAS machine were widely distributed to any schools, businesses, or companies interested in computing machines, resulting in the construction of several derivative computers referred to as "IAS machines", although they were not software compatible.

 Some of these "IAS machines" were: